pelayoarbues/quartz/content/literature-notes/Articles/How to Build an Open-Domain Question Answering System.md

 - We can decompose the process of finding answers to given questions into two stages,
   1. Find the related context in an external repository of knowledge;
   2. Process the retrieved context to *extract* an answer. ([View Highlight](https://read.readwise.io/read/01gyzfkdhf556f2sbv3kk1n13b))
+## New highlights added July 3, 2023 at 11:21 AM
+- The “open-domain” part refers to the lack of the relevant context for any arbitrarily asked factual question.
+In the above case, the model only takes as the input the question but no article about “why Einstein didn’t win a Nobel Prize for the theory of relativity” is provided, where the term “the law of the photoelectric effect” is likely mentioned.
+In the case when both the question and the context are provided, the task is known as **Reading comprehension (RC)**. ([View Highlight](https://read.readwise.io/read/01h4de6x41kj2hkbsbnms0zjby))
+- An ODQA model may work with or without *access to an external source of knowledge* (e.g. Wikipedia) and these two conditions are referred to as *open-book* or *closed-book* question answering, respectively. ([View Highlight](https://read.readwise.io/read/01h4de77jpe3r4yhbt1781d77z))